 Obviously, all brands have their own accessories, but quite often just because you won a Bugaboo full-size stroller it doesn’t mean that the same cupholder or buggy board will fit into your new Butterfly stroller.

 There’s even more to it… brands often update their current strollers which one can think is great, because it improves things.
 BUT, this means that if you upgrade your stroller it might mean you might have to upgrade your accessories as well.
-For example, I paid $50 for a bumper bar for Joolz Aer and a few months later Joolz Aer+ came out and guess what – this bumper no longer fits on the new one!
+For example, I paid $50 for a bumper bar for Joolz Aer and a few months later Joolz Aer+ came out, and guess what – this bumper no longer fits on the new one!

 The only brand that has been making new models and accessories consistently fit is Babyzen, but they’re owned by the Norwegian Stokke now who are known to create products that will last you years (like Trip Trapp chair), so it doesn’t surprise me at all.